sajibcse68/MyDailyLearn/blockchain/overview.md

 - `Emerald Wallet`: Emerald Wallet is designed to work with the Ethereum Classic blockchain, but is compatible with other Ethereum-based blockchains.
 It’s an open source desktop application and works under `Windows, macOS, and Linux`.
 Emerald Wallet `can run a full node or connect to a public remote node`, working in a `“light”` mode.
 It also has a companion tool to do all operations from the command line.

+### Switching Networks

+As we can see on the MetaMask account page, we can choose between multiple Ethereum networks. `By default, MetaMask will try to connect to the main network`.
+The other choices are public testnets, any Ethereum node of your choice, or nodes running private blockchains on your own computer (localhost):

+- `Main Ethereum Network`: The main public Ethereum blockchain.
+Real ETH, real value, and real consequences.
+- `Ropsten Test Network`: Ethereum public test blockchain and network.
+ETH on this network has `no value`.
+- `Kovan Test Network`: Ethereum public test blockchain and network using the `Aura consensus protocol` with proof of authority (federated signing).
+ETH on this network has `no value`.
+The Kovan test network is supported by Parity only.
+Other Ethereum clients use the Clique consensus protocol, which was proposed later, for proof of authority– based verification.
+- `Rinkeby Test Network`: Ethereum public test blockchain and network, using the Clique consensus protocol with proof of authority (federated signing).
+ETH on this network `has no value`.
+- `Localhost 8545`: Connects to a node running on the same computer as the browser.
+The node can be part of any public blockchain (main or testnet), or a private testnet.
+- `Custom RPC`: Allows you to connect MetaMask to any node with a `Geth-compatible` Remote Procedure Call (RPC) interface.
+The node can be part of any public or private blockchain.